 40 John Street

 Glasgow G1 1JL

 Arrangements will be made for you and your child to be interviewed by the Early Entry Assessment Team.
-You will be advised of the decision by letter at the beginning of May.
+You will be advised of the decision by letter in May.